“Truly I tell you, whatever you did for one of the least of these brothers and sisters of mine, you did for me. “

 Giving Garden at Ross Farms

 Stalwart gardeners from St John on the Mountain and neighboring churches plant, tend, and gather the produce at the Giving Garden.
 In cooperation with the Friends of the Ross Farm and several community groups, we help plant the seeds, weed, and water, and we reap the fruits of our labor.

 We take the fresh vegetables to the Food Bank of Somerset County in Somerville, the Homeless Vets program at the Lyons VA and our local Food Pantry at the Presbyterian Church where they go right onto the tables of our neighbors.
 You are always invited to dig, plant, weed and harvest the crops in the peace of this beautiful place.

+This season, work days are Tuesdays, Thursdays, and Saturdays from 9AM - noon.
 You may come on any scheduled work session days that work for you, and for a portion or all of a work session.
 You do not need to advise us of your availability for a session, just come and join in if you are able.
 If you have never been, drop by to see this beautiful, peaceful and productive place.

 If you are coming to work, please use sunscreen and bug spray, bring plenty of water or other beverage to keep your fluids up, and bring a weeding tool and/or trowel if you have them.
 We do have plenty of tools if you don’t.